tmtsoftware/csw/docs/src/main/commons/unit-tests.md

 The Component Configuration files use are the one provided by the giter8 template.
 Note that for Scala, we must call the superclass's `beforeAll` method to ensure the services are run.

+@@@ note

+This code has been provided as part of the giter8 template, so the relevant line only needs to be uncommented.

+@@@

 Scala
 :   @@snip [SampleAssemblyTest.scala](../../../../examples/src/test/scala/org/tmt/nfiraos/sampleassembly/SampleAssemblyTest.scala) { #setup }